Overview

 Comprehensive Examination

-Students must schedule comprehensive examinations or “comps” with the SOE by completing an application for candidacy form and emailing soe.gradvise@colorado.edu with the names of their committee members and the date of their exam at the beginning of the semester they plan to take their comprehensive exams.
-Students should also request a room booking at this time.
-For remote examinations, the chair must set up the Zoom room for the event.
-The comps committee shall consist of the major advisor and two additional SOE or CU Boulder faculty members.
-The SOE Associate Dean of Students and the Associate Dean for Research serve as additional pro-forma (non-examining) committee members.
-The chair must have a regular Graduate Faculty appointment.
-Other committee members must have regular or special Graduate Faculty appointments.
-The student must be registered during the semester that the comprehensive examination is taken.
+Students must schedule comprehensive examinations with the SOE by completing an application for candidacy form and emailing soe.gradvise@colorado.edu with the names of their comps committee members and the date of their exam at the beginning of the semester they plan to take their exams.
+Students should also request a room booking at this time for the oral component of the examination.
+For remote oral examinations, the chair must set up the Zoom room for the event.

 Please see the School of Education Student Handbook for more information on this requirement.

-Proposal Committee
+Dissertation Proposal Committee

 The dissertation/proposal chair must be a faculty member who is rostered in the doctoral candidate's program area who holds a regular Graduate Faculty Appointment (GFA).
 In the event that the doctoral candidate would like a dissertation chair from another program area, they may be invited to serve as a co-chair.
-Once the candidate and the dissertation advisor have agreed on the topic of the dissertation, they should proceed together to identify the full dissertation/proposal committee.
+Once the candidate and the dissertation chair have agreed on the topic of the dissertation, they should proceed together to identify the full dissertation/proposal committee.

-• Up to two committee members (out of 5) could be external to CU Boulder (i.e., not faculty members at CU Boulder) as long as they have appropriate GFAs.
+Consistent with the Graduate School's requirements, the dissertation/proposal committee must consist of at least five persons, one of whom must be from outside the student’s major department.
+Three committee members must be CU Boulder Graduate Faculty, and all could be SOE faculty members.
+Up to two committee members could be external to CU Boulder (i.e., not faculty members at CU Boulder) as long as they have appropriate GFAs.

-The Chair must have regular membership on the graduate faculty.
-The other members must have regular or special memberships on the graduate faculty.
-Note that if a student is pursuing a joint or dual-degree, at least two of the faculty must hold graduate appointments in the student’s SOE program area.
-Special membership, which includes faculty from other institutions, requires the approvals of the Associate Dean of Students and the Graduate School.
-The entire list of prospective committee members must be submitted to the Graduate Program Coordinator at soe.gradvise@colorado.edu and approved by the Associate Dean of Students at the start of the semester during which the proposal will be defended, and then re-approved at the start of the semester during which the dissertation will be defended.
+The entire list of prospective committee members must be submitted to the Graduate Program Coordinator at soe.gradvise@colorado.edu and approved by the Associate Dean for Graduate Education at the start of the semester during which the proposal will be defended, and then re-approved at the start of the semester during which the dissertation will be defended.

 Dissertation Proposal and Oral Defense